sparshpnd23/Amazon-EKS/README.md

 This will automatically create a Config file for the mentioned Cluster.

 **Step - 2:** Create an EFS storage which can be used by the PVC later.
 We prefer EFS storage because EBS storage can't be mounted to an instance running in any other subnet.
 This problem is solved by EFS.
-I have created an EFS system with the default security group coz I have modified the default security group to allow all incoming & outgoing traffic.
+I have created an EFS system with the default security group coz I have modified the default security group to allow all incoming & outgoing traffic. **Remember to connect the cluster VPC & correct security group otherwise your deployments will remain pending later on.**

 ![](/eksproject/efs.png)